Self-Supervised Representation Learning via Latent Graph Prediction: Theoretical Analysis and Relations with Prior Work

 \section{Theoretical Analysis and Relations with Prior Work}

 In this section, we further theoretically justify and motivate \textit{LaGraph} by providing comparisons and connections between our method and existing related methods, including denoising autoencoders~\citep{vincent2010stacked, wang2017mgae}, information bottleneck principle~\citep{tishby2000information}, and contrastive methods based on local-global mutual information maximization~\citep{velikovi2019deep, sun2019infograph, hassani2020contrastive}.
+We also discuss the relation and difference to BGRL~\citep{thakoor2021bootstrapped} and Barlow-Twin~\citep{zbontar2021barlow}.